College of Education

 Available via Ecampus

-ED 440, HUMAN DEVELOPMENT AND PSYCHOLOGY OF THE ADOLESCENT, 3 Credits
+ED 440, EMBRACING OPPORTUNITY: ADOLESCENT BRAIN DEVELOPMENT AND INSTRUCTION, 3 Credits

-Examines research from psychology, human development, and neuroscience to provide a holistic understanding of adolescents and learning with a focus on the middle/secondary student.
+Examines research from psychology, human development, and neuroscience to provide a holistic understanding of adolescents and learning the impact of these issues on the development of instruction.
 Investigates the influence of family, neighborhood, peer, and school contexts on brain development; identity formation; and the challenges and opportunities of adolescence.
+Discusses psychological and behavioral problems that may occur during adolescence including but not limited to substance abuse, crime, depression, and eating disorders.

 Available via Ecampus